nickr01/js8call-tests/README.md

 Resources being collected for to use in testing/QA of js8call.
 Baby steps.

+Intention:
 1 - Scripts
 2 - Test audio input files - edit/gen by Reaper
+3 - Scriptable test utility for repeatable playback start of audio files - https://github.com/nickr01/js8wait 4 - TODO Scriptable test utilities for sim/check of external connections eg JS8API, PSKINFO, ARPS

-The idea is that on occasion it is good to have standard audio samples that can be piped into js8call with an expected repeatable test output.
+The idea is that on occasion it is good to have standard audio samples that can be piped into js8call with an expected repeatable test output, and scriptable for regular regression testing.

 Under /inputs there are WAV files that can played into audio input of js8call.